sorousch9/products-list/README.md

 1-mpm install

 2-npm install -g json-server

+3-Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

-3-npm start
+4-npm start

-4-json-server --watch db.json --port 3004
+5-json-server --watch db.json --port 3004

 If you get the error "json-server cannot be loaded because running scripts is disabled on this system", open your PowerShell as an administrator and set its execution policy with the Set-ExecutionPolicy command.
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser